KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Images
    Output format for images.
 PNG is lossless and generally preferred, but JPEG might be preferable for web applications due to the smaller file size.
-   If webp is chosen, all textures will be saved as Webp, without any png/jpg fallback.
+   If WebP is chosen, all textures will be saved as WebP, without any png/jpg fallback.
    If None is chosen, materials are exported without textures.
 Image Quality
-   When exporting jpeg or Webp files, the quality of the exported file.
+   When exporting jpeg or WebP files, the quality of the exported file.
-Create Webp
+Create WebP
-   Creates webp textures for every textures, in addition to the existing texture.
+   Creates WebP textures for every textures, in addition to the existing texture.
-   For already webp textures, nothing happen.
+   For already WebP textures, nothing happen.
-Webp fallback
+WebP fallback
-   For all webp textures, create a png fallback texture.
+   For all WebP textures, create a png fallback texture.
 Export Original PBR Specular
    When On, specular data are exported from glTF Material Output node, Instead of using sockets from Principled BSDF Node.